 Indaba Coffee Roasters

 Spokane takes its coffee seriously.
-Indaba Coffee Roasters fill their coffee shops with their own special roasts and skilled baristas ready to guide you through a coffee journey.
+Indaba Coffee Roasters’ special blends and skilled baristas are ready to guide you through a coffee journey.
 Unique brews, like a lemon-vanilla or lavender latte, are created to truly showcase the freshly roasted beans.

 Inlander Restaurant Week is the most delicious time of the year.
 Hundreds of restaurants and chefs across the region craft curated three-course menus at fixed pricing.
 Nothing breaks up the cold winter months like warm, mouth-watering menus by fabulous local chefs.